Aftercare and living rules after a facelift

 DON’T: SLEEP ON YOUR STOMACH OR SIDE

-DON’T: SMOKING AND ALCOHOL
+DON’T: SMOKING

-Definitely don’t!
+Especially don’t!
 Smoking adversely affects blood flow to the tissues, which is precisely what is important for proper recovery.
 We therefore recommend that you stop smoking weeks before and after treatment.
 It is also better not to smoke after treatment.
 This accelerates the aging process and increases the risk of complications.

-Don’t drink alcohol in the first week after treatment because of the risk of post-treatment bleeding.
+Do not use alcohol in the first week after treatment because of the risk of post-treatment bleeding.

 One week after your facelift